CD3/powermv/README.md

 - [rename](https://metacpan.org/pod/rename)
 - [rnm](https://github.com/neurobin/rnm)

+PowerMV is slower than all of these tools (the [nomino benchmark](https://github.com/yaa110/nomino/wiki/Benchmark) took 1.3 seconds on my machine compared to 33 ms with nomina.
+However, it has features that are not provided by any of these other tools (as far as I know).
+And honestly, renaming 1000 files in under 1.5 seconds is acceptable to me.
+Most of the time I am just renaming a few or tens of files.

 Of these utilities, I have used `rename` the most, and recently started using `rnr`.
 Both tools are nice and work for 99% of my use cases.
 However, there is one specfic use case that I occationally have when working with files created by/for some physics